Little New Year

 Little New Year (小年), also known as the Festival of the Kitchen God, is a festival in the traditional lunisolar Chinese calendar.
-It honors the Kitchen God and takes place on the 23rd or 24th day of the twelfth month in the Chinese calendar, which corresponds to roughly a week before the Chinese New Year.
+It honors the Kitchen God and takes place roughly a week before the Chinese New Year.
+In northern China the Little New Year is celebrated on the 23rd day of the twelfth month of the Chinese calendar, while in southern China it is celebrated on the 24th day.